grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 k6 generates many metrics about the load that your test generates and how the system under test (SUT) responds.
 Broadly, you can analyze metrics in two ways:
-- As summary statistics, in an _end-of-test-summary_ report.
+- As summary statistics, in an _end-of-test_ summary report.
 - As _time-series data_, which you can write to a file, or stream to external services such as Prometheus or InfluxDB.

 ![A diagram of the two broad ways to handle results: aggregated and granular](./images/k6-results-diagram.png)